Is it possible to make real money as a blogger?

 On the other hand, if you’re willing to accept the fact that you’re going to have to work consistently for a while even without seeing any significant results, you’ll be set up for a better chance at success.

 I’ve made a decent amount of money blogging, but it’s come from several different blogs.
-I’ve had many blogs and websites over the years, but 99% of my income has come from a total of 5 different blogs.
-Four of them I have sold, and I still own the 5th.
+I’ve had many blogs and websites over the years, but 99% of my income has come from a total of 6 different blogs.
+Five of them I have sold, and this one, Vital Dollar, is the 6th.

 Before I sell a website I typically try to think about how I could use that site and its audience to get a new project off the ground quickly.
 If I have a good idea for a new blog or website I can get that started before selling the other site.

-While I’ve had some success with niche websites, and I’d actually consider my fifth successful blog (the one that I still own) as a niche blog, the majority of my experience is in very popular, very competitive niches and industries.
+While I’ve had some success with niche websites, and I’d actually consider my fifth successful blog (one that I sold in 2018) as a niche blog, the majority of my experience is in very popular, very competitive niches and industries.
 I’ve had blogs on graphic design, photography, travel, and now personal finance.
 All of those topics are extremely competitive and there are hundreds, if not thousands, of active blogs covering similar topics.

 I would much rather spend my time on an industry or niche that has a lot of other bloggers and a large income potential than a very tiny niche with almost no competition, but low potential income.
 That’s just my personal preference, others do very well in small niches.
 And as I mentioned, I have had some success with niche websites and blogs, but it’s a small percentage of my overall business through the years.